behaack/SimpleFormManager/README.md

 		            errorMessage: "New password is required"
                 },
                 minLength: {
-		            validator: minLength(8),
+		            validator: minLength(10),
-                    errorMessage: "Password must be 10 characters in length and contain at least on special character" }
+                    errorMessage: "Password must be 10 characters in length" }
             },
             confirmPassword: {